 Jivedvarshshatam Sopi Sarvavyadhivivarjit

 The above lines mean that by daily remembering these 8 immortals (Ashwatthama, King Bali, Ved Vyasa, Hanuman, Vibhishan, Kripacharya, Parashuram, and Rishi Markandaya) one can be free of all ailments and live for 100 years.
 These are also referred to as the 8 great warriors.

 Bali, also known as Maha Bali was Asura King and the virtuous emperor of the three worlds.
 During the Vamana avatar, Lord Vishnu blessed him to be a Chiranjivi.
 Every year on the day of Onam, he descends to earth from the heavens to visit his people, those of the region of Kerala.

-He is the 6th avatar of Lord Vishnu, he is known as the master of all astras, shastras and divine weapons.
-The Kalki Purana writes that he will re-emerge at end time to the martial guru of Kalki.
-Parashurama will then guide the Kalki avatar to go thorough penance to receive celestial weaponry, needed to save the mankind.
+He is the 6th avatar of Lord Vishnu, he is known as the master of all Astras, shastras and divine weapons.
+The Kalki Purana writes that he will re-emerge at the end time to the martial guru of Kalki.
+Parashurama will then guide the Kalki avatar to go through penance to receive celestial weaponry, needed to save mankind.

 He was the brother of Ravana.
 Vibhishana helped Lord Rama in his battle with Ravana.
 Later, he was crowned king of Lanka after Ravana was killed by Rama.
 Vibhishana was made a Chiranjeevi so that he can maintain good deeds and righteousness in Lanka and can guide people about the paths of Dharma.